Venezuelans vote in opposition primary clouded by uncertainty

 By Mayela Armas and Vivian Sequera

-CARACAS, Oct 22 (Reuters) - Venezuelans will vote on Sunday in a primary to choose a unity opposition candidate to face President Nicolas Maduro in his probable re-election bid next year, amid pledges by the United States to roll back sanctions relief if the government fails to lift bans that prevent some opposition figures from holding office.
+CARACAS, Oct 22 (Reuters) - Venezuelans voted on Sunday in a primary to choose a unity opposition candidate to face President Nicolas Maduro in his probable re-election bid next year, amid pledges by the United States to roll back sanctions relief if the government fails to lift bans preventing some opposition figures from holding office.

+Thousands of voters lined up at polling places - including in private homes and on street corners - around the country.

+There were about 3,000 polling locations nationwide, but some opened late and others had to be moved, according to human rights groups and voters themselves, causing confusion.

 Maria Corina Machado, 56, an industrial engineer and former lawmaker, has led her rivals by some 40 points in polls.